vibhurai/Facebook_operations/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1> THE USER WOULD NEED TO CLONE THE REPOSITORY AND ENTER HIS CREDENTIALS IN THE FILES "TEST" FOLDER (EX : LINES 24 AND 25 IN "login_test.py")

+2> Install the dependencies as mentioned in requirements.txt

+3> Download the chrome driver from https://chromedriver.storage.googleapis.com/index.html?path=89.0.4389.23/, unxzip the file and paste the execution file the "Python Folder"
+ (ex : C:\Users\user\AppData\Local\Programs\Python\Python39)

-2> RUN THE TEST FILE FROM THE IDE INTERFACE ITSELF AND NOT THE TERMINAL
+3> RUN THE TEST FILE FROM THE IDE INTERFACE ITSELF AND NOT THE TERMINAL

-3> ENJOY!
+4> ENJOY!